MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

 - Temperature sensors (outdoor, extract, exhaust, supply)
 - Filter warning as a diagnostic binary sensor
 - Debug: one‑shot scan over Helios variables with a single INFO summary + file exports

 ---

+## Supported Hardware

+This integration has been verified to work with the following hardware setups for bridging Home Assistant to the Helios EC‑Pro RS‑485 bus:

+### 1. Waveshare RS485-to-Ethernet Module (Tested & Recommended)

+- **Model:** Waveshare RS485 TO ETH (commonly available module)
+- **Setup:**
+  - Connects directly to the Helios EC‑Pro RS‑485 bus.
+  - Configured in TCP Server mode.
+  - Use 9600 baud, 8 data bits, no parity, 1 stop bit (8N1).
+  - Default IP/Port: `192.168.0.51:8234` (can be customized).
+- **Status:**
+  - **Fully tested and stable.**
+  - Recommended for most users seeking a reliable, plug-and-play solution.

+### 2. DIY: ESP32 with RS485 Transceiver (Advanced, Community-Supported)

+- **Hardware:**
+  - ESP32 development board.
+  - RS485 transceiver module (e.g., MAX485 or similar).
+- **Setup:**
+  - ESP32 runs custom firmware to act as a transparent TCP server bridging RS485 and Ethernet/WiFi.
+  - Bridges all data between the Helios bus and network.
+  - Must match Helios requirements: 9600 baud, 8N1.
+  - Exposes a TCP socket on a configurable port and IP.
+- **Firmware:**
+  - Many open-source examples exist (e.g., Espressif or Arduino-based transparent serial bridge projects).
+  - Community support and DIY documentation may vary.
+- **Status:**
+  - **Experimental but functional.**
+  - Allows for wireless or custom integration, suitable for advanced users.

+### Notes

+- **Both solutions must operate as a transparent TCP bridge** (no protocol translation, just raw RS485-to-TCP tunneling).
+- The integration expects to connect to a TCP socket that directly exposes the Helios EC‑Pro RS‑485 protocol.

+---